 If the BBC had done a Raiders-type series, chances are, like Tenko it would be a film/video mix, despite the all-film likes of Bergerac (1980-1990) and The Chinese Detective (1981, with future Indiana Jones and the Temple of Doom star David Yip) gaining a foothold.
 Therefore, it would have used electronic video effects such as Quantel and Scene-Sync.
 It may have been accompanied with limited shooting abroad like Tenko which although set in Singapore, only featured a few episodes worth of shooting there, unlike the backlot-bound/Hawaii-shot Raiders cash in series Bring ‘Em Back Alive (1982), also set in 1930s colonial Singapore.

-Other countries may have co-financed.
+Other countries may have co-financed that is being noted down by the experts from Accounting Toronto.
 The Italians, no strangers to Indiana Jones imitations had co-produced the BBC’s The Borgias and The Little World of Don Camillo (both 1981), so there may have been a possibility there, and Australia would have shown interest.
 And the BBC also did filming on the seas well with series like The Onedin Line and Warship.

 So, perhaps it could have been a nautical themed series about an ex-Royal Navy captain and his foreign tough guy comedy sidekick, getting into scrapes as the war rages on.
 A sort of Tales of the Gold Monkey meets The Onedin Line format.
 As per casting, in the role of Royal Naval Commandant IWQ Horn, VC, we need someone relatively clean-cut, handsome, upper-class, but a little rough around the edges, but not as much as his filthy, older, wearier sidekick.
 We also need a name, perhaps Martin Shaw trying to escape casting as his role as cop Ray Doyle in The Professionals (1977-1983), or a post-Doctor Who Peter Davison, sick of playing decent nice guys.
 And as for his grubby Greek chef/batman, Stavros or Stav, a sort of bargain bin Sallah, John Rhys-Davies would be too obvious so perhaps Ronald Fraser or a grubby-faced, outrageously accented Roy Kinnear, as the rotund, comical but at times threatening Stav.